 The names of publications should be italicized.
 But we omit the “The” in front of publication names.
 For example, The New Yorker, will be the New Yorker, The New York Times will be the New York Times.

-The names of essays and articles are in quotes, not italicized.
-Book, TV, and movie titles are italicized, not in quotes.
+The names of essays and articles are in quotation marks, not italicized.
+Book, TV, and movie titles are italicized, not in quotation marks.

 I reserve the right to make minor changes to conform to house style.
 I may, in addition, make somewhat more major changes to improve readability.
 I value concision highly and may well trim your piece accordingly.
 Every effort will be made to preserve your meaning.
 Writers will be able to review and approve all changes before publication.